williamyaps/xioaming/controlDp2.md

    4   •••••••••                                              0          44
    5   •••••••••                                              0          44
                                                            -------  --------
+                                   Totals for all rounds:     2         379
+Please see the guide at the bottom of this page for help interpreting the following analysis results:
-                                   Totals for all rounds:     2         379  Analysis of 335 queries from nameserver opens in separate window at [ 43.245.50.152 ]
-Anti-Spoofing Safety: Excellent
+Analysis of 335 queries from nameserver opens in separate window at [ 43.245.50.152 ] Anti-Spoofing Safety: Excellent

-Query Source Port Analysis (worst case)
+(This nameserver has no associated domain name) port distribution scatter chart	 	 	transaction ID distribution scatter chart source port bit prediction chart	 	 	transaction ID bit prediction chart Query Source Port Analysis (worst case)
 Max Entropy:	15.97	Excellent	Dir Bias:	7.78%	Excellent Lost Entropy:	0	Excellent	Stuck Bits:	0	Excellent

 Query Transaction ID Analysis (worst case)
 Max Entropy:	15.99	Excellent	Dir Bias:	2.99%	Excellent Lost Entropy:	0	Excellent	Stuck Bits:	0	Excellent
 DNS Nameserver Access Details
 External Ping:	replied	(It might be better for the server to be less visible.)
 External Query:	ignored	(This means the nameserver is more spoof resistant.)